daveuu/baga/README.md

 ## Introduction

-**The Bacterial and Archaeal Genome Analyser (BAGA, pronounced "baga") is a commandline application and Python 2 package (3 coming soon) for diverse analyses of genome sequence data.**
+**The Bacterial and Archaeal Genome Analyser (BAGA, pronounced "baga") is a commandline application and Python 2 package (3 coming soon) for diverse analyses of genome sequence data designed to facilitate reproducible research.**

 **Input data** can be complete genome sequences and/or paired end short reads from Illumina sequencers, typically whole genome shotgun libraries. **Tasks** might include variant calling and resolving population structure of resequenced pathogen isolates, analysis of evolution experiments and comparative genomics including phylogenomics.